MERT-CKR/Sky-Instrument-Player/README.md

 It is not recommended to add too many files at once.
 Also, if the files you put in the "New Sheets" folder contain Japanese or other language characters, it may give an error.
 If you remove these characters and try again, it should work.

-To change the language selection or key selection: run the reset key settings.py file.
+To change the language selection or key selection: run the "reset key settings.py" file.

 The "Sheets" folder contains the music in the list.
 If you wish, you can rename them.